theDataFixer/de-zoomcamp-project/README.md

 - **Make**: While `make` is readily available and commonly used on Linux and macOs, it is not included by default in windows.
 Using [Chocolately](https://chocolatey.org/) (a package manager for windows) can be easily installed: `choco install make`
 - **[Node.js installed](https://nodejs.org/en/download/)**: This is to run [Evidence.dev, "Build Polished data products with SQL"](https://evidence.dev/)
 - **[dlt credentials](https://dlthub.com/docs/walkthroughs/add_credentials)**: Click [here](https://dlthub.com/docs/walkthroughs/add_credentials) for instructions how to add credentials under .dlt/secrets.toml.
-- **[evicence.dev credentials](https://docs.evidence.dev/core-concepts/data-sources/)**: Click [here](https://docs.evidence.dev/core-concepts/data-sources/) to connect your local development environment to BigQuery.
+- **[evicence.dev credentials](https://docs.evidence.dev/core-concepts/data-sources/)**: Click [here](https://docs.evidence.dev/core-concepts/data-sources/) for instructions to connect your local development environment to BigQuery.
 - **[Create Google Cloud Project](https://developers.google.com/workspace/guides/create-project)**
 - **[Google Cloud Platform Credentials JSON](https://www.youtube.com/watch?v=rWcLDax-VmM)**
 - **[DuckDB](https://duckdb.org/#quickinstall)**: This is completely optional, but in case you want to test your dlt python script locally, install DuckDB.